Everything you need to know about the Win Butler allegations and whether the Glasgow Hydro gig will go ahead

 They were revealed just days before the band were due to arrive in the UK for a tour, starting in Birmingham on Friday, September 2, and including a date at the Glasgow OVO Hydro on Monday, September 5.

-And now support act Faust has announced she’s pulling out of her support slot – adding further uncertainty as to whether the tour will go ahead.
+And now support act Feist has announced she’s pulling out of her support slot – adding further uncertainty as to whether the tour will go ahead.

 Most Popular